radeksulc/vibe-code-pet-store/README.md

 # Vibe Code Pet Store

-This app is a result of vibe coding with zero coding performed by the user.
+This app is a result of vibe coding with [Cline](https://cline.bot) and zero coding performed by the user.

 What was used to create the code:
 * Content of this markdown file